NethServer/nethsecurity-docs/remote_access.rst

 To ease the access, NethSecurity UI is also available on standard HTTP port ``443`` at the following URL: **https://<server_ip>** or **http://<server_fqdn>**.

-Both URL are accessible from LAN and WAN by default.
+Both URLs are accessible from LAN and WAN by default.

 Restricting access to NethSecurity UI
 -------------------------------------